karlosye/restaurant-data-mangement-web/README.md

 keyword: ASP.NET, Restful API, C#

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## More Details

-This is fully functional web application for managing restaurant information data
+This is fully functional web application for managing restaurant information data.
+This project consists of a client application constructed with MVC architecture, and a custom-built RESTful API for handling HTTP request

+## Pages:

 - Main landing page displaying all the restaurant information
 - Add new restaurant page